JuanAxway/axway-open-docs/content/en/docs/apim_administration/apimgr_admin/api_mgmt_virtualize_web.md

 Make the following query, `DELETE/proxies/{id}/apiaccess?organizationId={orgId}`, it should return:

-* 204
+* 204.
-* The revoking of access the Organization and all their applications using the API
+* The revoking of access the Organization and all their applications using the API.

 Additional notes:

-* An invalid request will return a 400 message
+* An invalid request will return a 400 message.
-* If anyone other than an Organization Administrator from the API’s Organization, or the API Admin tries to access the API, a 403 forbidden message will be thrown
+* If anyone other than an Organization Administrator from the API’s Organization, or the API Admin tries to access the API, a 403 forbidden message will be thrown.

 **Revoke Access in API Manager’s UI**

 Using the dependency view’s default view, which is sorted by “Organizations“, located in the "API Access" tab:

-1. Click on a checkbox next to the API
+1. Click on a checkbox next to the API.
 2. Click on the **Manage selected** button, a sub-menu will appear.
 3. Click on **Disable access**, a pop-up verification message will appear.
 4. Click on the **Disable** button if you wish to proceed.